gamecicn/ids701_assignment/as2_Evaluating Studies.md

 **1.3 Give a reason that there may be baseline differences between groups**

-> People who owning gym membership may be wealthier than people who dose not.
-And wealthier people are more likely to access healthier food , better medical resource and longer education.
-These factors also associated with personal fitness.
+> People who are owning gym membership may be wealthier than people who do not.
+And more affluent people are more likely to access healthier food, better medical resource, and more extended education.
+These factors are also associated with personal fitness.

 **1.4 Give an example of how you could evaluate that possibility**

-> If possible, I would include personal income into my survey to eliminate the baseline difference of economic difference.
-If there is no significantly income difference between control group and treatment group, it is sate to say personal income would not bring baseline differences.
+> If possible, I would include personal income into my survey to eliminate the economic difference's baseline differences.
+Suppose there is no significant income difference between the control group and the treatment group.
+In that case, it is safe to say personal income would not bring baseline differences.

 **1.5 Give a reason there may be differential treatment effects**

->People who do not owning gym membership may because they are too busy to go gym or just because they prefer to stay at home.
-If so, owning gym membership would not persuade these people to go gym, let alone improving their fitness.
+>People who do not own gym membership may be too busy to go to the gym or just because they prefer to stay at home.
+If so, holding a gym membership would not persuade these people to go to the gym, let alone improving their fitness.

 **1.6 Give an example of how you could evaluate that possibility**

 >Sometimes, history is a mirror to the future.
-To judge whether willingness to going gym is  a key factor to prevent people owning gym member ship, I would find people owning gym membership last year but do not have it currently and mark them as resigning group.
-Correspondently,  the people who have gym membership both last year and currently would marked as keeping group.
-By comparing how many times they go gyms last year,  we can find out difference of fitness willingness between the two groups.
+To judge whether the willingness to go to the gym is a critical factor in preventing people from owning gym membership, I would find people owning gym membership last year but do not have it currently and mark them as a resigning group.
+Correspondently, the people who have gym membership last year and now would be marked as a keeping group.
+By comparing how many times they went to gyms previous year, we can determine the difference in fitness willingness between the two groups.

 ## Study 2: Car Insurance